lukgth/llm-gateway/docs/provider-adapters.md

    and no adapter override (most of the OpenAI-family catalog: deepseek, gemini, glm, openrouter, the generic `openai-compatible` entry, …) still gets the builtin layer, so its probe isn't silently empty.
+   The request transform stage also gets the same header/key control a live request gets: `xctx.headers` is seeded from a **fresh copy** of `ctx.headers` (already carrying this probe's auth header, applied by the route from the same `ctx.apiKey` — see `TransformCtx.apiKey`/`.headers`'s doc comments in `formats/pipeline.ts`) and `xctx.apiKey = ctx.apiKey`, so a request transform can edit/replace any header exactly like it would for live traffic — and it's the EDITED table, not the original `ctx.headers`, that reaches the build phase next.
 2. Hands the transformed body to **this adapter's own** build method for `kind` (`chatCompletions`/`messages`/`responses`) — bespoke auth, envelopes, and signed URLs run exactly as they would for a real request.